-A mock-heroic epic is a poem which uses a formal and grand style to describe a trivial or common subject for which this style is not suitable.
-This leads to a comic effect since the style of the mock poem is mismatched with the subject.
+A Mock-heroic poem is a poem which uses a formal and grand style to describe a trivial or common subject for which this style is not suitable.
+This leads to a comic effect since the style of the poem is mismatched with the subject.
 Rape of the lock is one of the best examples of mock-heroic epics.
-In mock heroic poetry, the central character is not brave and adventurous unlike in heroic epic.
-The lofty and hyperbolic language is used in mock-heroic epic to describe a trivial or a common matter in a satiric or ridiculous way.
+In such form of poetry, the central character is not brave and adventurous.
+The lofty and hyperbolic language is used to describe a trivial matter in a satiric or ridiculous way.

 Pope makes it quite clear at the very outset that his poem is a mocking one, when he promises us a narrative of towering anger and conflict springing from “amorous causes”.
 The poem is prompted by an occasion involving actual people and invokes the Greek Muse.
 Thus, the poem has a social, as well as a literary context.
 However, whereas Homer’s or Virgil’s subjects were grand, Pope’s the Rape of the Lock is the trivial cutting off of a lock of a maiden’s hair.
 The object of the poem, therefore, is civilized mockery and it implies a criticism.
 Mockery, however, is double-edged.
 Pope hits two subjects simultaneously, the great epic form, the last of whose manifestation was Milton’s Paradise Lost and life itself, the characters, the well-bred Lord, the gentle belle, Sir Plume.